RosettaCommons/demos/tutorials/protein_design/protein_design_tutorial.md

 ## APPENDIX ##

 1a.
-This is the explanation for Step 2 (which we skipped in the tutorial session to reduce run-time).
-Please make sure you are in the Step2_relax folder.
-You can create relaxed structures in a similar way that we set up symmetry, using RosettaScripts.
+This is the explanation for the minimization of our starting structure (which we skipped in the tutorial session to reduce run-time).
+Please make sure you are in the Step0_relax folder.
+You can create relaxed structures, that are embedded into a membrane, in a similar way that we set up symmetry, using RosettaScripts.
+CD into the directory

+    $> cd ../Step0_relax

 View this by opening symm_relax.xml:

      <ROSETTASCRIPTS>
      <SCOREFXNS>